mischasigtermans/laravel-ogkit/README.md

 OGKIT_PREVIEW=true
 ```

-The preview button is automatically injected into all HTML responses.
-It supports:

-- **Filament panels**: Uses Filament's modal component
-- **Flux UI**: Uses Flux's modal component
-- **Vanilla**: Falls back to a custom modal with no dependencies

-Click the "OG Preview" button to see exactly what will be screenshotted.
+A preview button is automatically injected into all HTML responses.
+Click "OG Preview" to see exactly what will be screenshotted.

 ## Templates